EVerest/EVerest/docs/general/02_quick_start_guide.rst

 .. image:: img/quick-start-sil-gui.png
   :width: 200px

 Having a very first basic feeling for that will be enough for now.
-We will dig deeper into things later in a module tutorial.
+We are preparing a module tutorial, in which we will dig deeper into things.

 Admin panel and simulations
 ===========================